Thermal Hall conductivity of electron-doped cuprates: Electrons and phonons: Discussion

-\section{DISCUSSION}
+\section{Discussion}

-The main finding of this study is the positive thermal Hall conductivity for NCCO $x = 0.16$ sample in the metallic state, compared to a large negative \Kxy~signal in the $x = 0.17$ at $H = 15$~T. Knowing, from a previous study~\cite{boulanger2022}, that the \Kxy~observed at $x = 0.17$ is dominated by phonons, we can propose two distinct mechanisms for \Kxy~in NCCO $x = 0.16$.
-The positive contribution of \Kxy~comes from electrons, which is partially compensated by the negative contribution of phonons.
-The electronic \Kxy~is larger in $x=0.16$ sample is simply due to the fact that $x=0.16$ sample is cleaner than $x=0.17$, which can be verified by a smaller residual resistivity $\rho_{0}$ in $x=0.16$ and the absence of QOs in $x=0.17$.
-In the same doping level of $x$ = 0.16, the electronic contribution is also larger in a cleaner sample (as shown in Fig. \ref{fig2}(b)), due to the fact of less scattering of electrons by impurites.
+The main finding of this study is the positive thermal Hall conductivity of our NCCO $x = 0.16$ sample no. 1, compared to a large negative \Kxy~signal in the $x = 0.17$ sample (Fig.~\ref{fig2}(b)).
+Knowing from a previous study~\cite{boulanger2022} that the \Kxy~observed at $x = 0.17$ is dominated by phonons, we propose two distinct contributions to \Kxy~in NCCO at high doping ($x > 0.15$): a positive contribution from electrons, and a negative contribution from phonons.
+That the electronic \Kxy~is larger in the $x=0.16$ sample is simply due to the fact that the $x=0.16$ sample is cleaner (\ie~it has a longer electronic mean free path) than the $x=0.17$ sample, as shown by the smaller residual resistivity $\rho_{0}$ of the $x=0.16$ sample and the absence of quantum oscillations in the $x=0.17$ sample.
+At fixed nominal doping ($x = 0.16$), samples of different quality exhibit different magnitude of $\kappa^e_\mathrm{xy}$ (Fig.~\ref{fig2}(b)).

-Combining these results with a previous study \cite{boulanger2022}, we find that the large negative electron contribution have similar magnitude and temperature dependence at all doping levels in electron-doped cuprates NCCO (as shown in Fig. \ref{fig7}(a)).
-This observation indicates that the mechanism behind the phonon thermal Hall effect in e-doped cuprates is similar among all doping levels, regardless of whether the system is an insulator or metal.
-What is intriguing here is, electrons and phonons make comparable contributions to the thermal Hall conductivity in the metallic state at $x=0.16$, but with opposite sign.
-This puts strong limits on possible mechanisms behind the phonon thermal Hall effect and rules out any mechanism based on the skew scattering of phonons off charged impurities \cite{Flebus2022}, such as oxygen vacancies, as these local charges should be screened very effectively by mobile electrons in a highly conductive metallic state.
+Combining these results with a previous study \cite{boulanger2022}, we find that the large negative phonon contribution has similar magnitude and temperature dependence at all doping levels of the electron-doped cuprates NCCO and PCCO.
+This observation indicates that the mechanism behind the phonon thermal Hall effect in electron-doped cuprates is similar for all doping levels, regardless of whether the system is an insulator or metal.
+This places strong a constraint on possible mechanisms behind the phonon thermal Hall effect and rules out any mechanism based on the skew scattering of phonons off charged impurities \cite{Flebus2022}, such as oxygen vacancies, as these local charges should be screened very effectively by mobile electrons in a highly conductive metallic state.